ColbyMuseum/MuseumLOD/README.md

 ## Format

-For V1.5, we have substantially changed our release formats, which are now available as JSON and text files of flat comma-separated values (one file of objects, one of exhibitions).
+For V1.5, we have substantially changed our release formats, which for the time being are only available as JSON.
 Our JSON uses empty strings to indicate no data present, and is formatted as:

 ```
 {